James MacKnight (agrarian reformer): The Tenant Claim of Right

 With William Sharman Crawford MP, MacKnight formed the Ulster Tenant Right Association supported by a group of radical Presbyterian ministers.
-In a pamphlet published by the Association in March 1848, The Ulster Tenant's Claim of Right, MacKnight argued "all proprietary right has its foundation in human labour'" and that "Aristocracy and landlordism, must be based upon realised, PUBLIC UTILITY".
+In a pamphlet published by the Association in March 1848, The Ulster Tenant's Claim of Right, MacKnight, citing natural law, argued "all proprietary right has its foundation in human labour'" and that "Aristocracy and landlordism, must be based upon realised, PUBLIC UTILITY".
 He also remarked that Ireland was the only country in the world where, 'the bulk of the population are treated as aliens on the soil of their birth'".

 In Ireland, it was the tenant, not the landlord, who expended every penny on improvements which enriched the landlord's property: this was, "the customary fate of Irish tenant industry, even in Ulster itself; while this barefaced, revolting robbery is openly perpetrated by men, who, in the British Parliament, are wont to boast of their own superior landlordism, and who clutch at Coercion Bills, with a greedy avidity".
 McKnight painted a vivid picture of the effects on the tenant of having no assured interest in the soil: "..when they see all their industry, and all their toil, beyond the bare means of the merest crawling subsistence, regularly going to the pampering and enrichment of a small privileged oligarchy, who have no sympathy with them beyond that which men usually bestow upon animals of an inferior species, they quickly lose the spirit of self-exertion".

 The three Fs were to be the basis for a new agrarian settlement: '"Landlordism, as a public institution, created by state, shall be regulated by law".
-(At a dinner in Derry to honour Crawford for his single-handed legislative efforts, MacKnight did not hesitate to invoke the alternative to legal redress, the activities of the Hearts of Steel and, more recently, of the "Tommy Downshires'" who meted out their own justice to landlords and their agents).
+At a dinner in Derry to honour Crawford for his single-handed legislative efforts, MacKnight did not hesitate to invoke the alternative to legal redress, the activities of the Hearts of Steel and, more recently, of the "Tommy Downshires'" who meted out their own justice to landlords and their agents.
 Large extracts of MacKnight's pamphlet were published by Charles Gavan Duffy in his nationalist weekly, The Nation.
 With other Young Irelanders remaining in Ireland following their abortive Famine Rebellion in 1848, Duffy was convinced that for Ireland the tenant's struggle was existential, and that it was a basis on which Protestant and Catholic, North and South might unite in a national movement.